donadigo/TMInterfacePublic/docs.md

 # Action support within TMInterface
 * Some actions within scripts may require external, additional setup for them to work properly.
-The `steer` command will only work when the game detects a gamepad and the input for analog steer is bound in the Profile -> Inputs menu.
+The `steer` and `gas` command will only work when the game detects a gamepad and the input for analog steer is bound in the Profile -> Inputs menu.
 If you do not own a physical gamepad or joystick device, you can emulate it on your system using e.g [VJoy](http://vjoystick.sourceforge.net/site/index.php/download-a-install/download).

-* Respawn and race reset actions are fully supported, deterministic actions.
+* Respawn and race reset actions are fully supported, deterministic actions, TMInterface uses native game functions to provide this functionality.

-* The `Accelerate (analog)` event is not a supported event yet.

 # TMInterface Server and API
 TODO